LaharB/AXI_Lite_Memory/README.md

 # Verification_of_AXI_Lite_Memory
-This repo shows the verification of a AXI_Lite Memory where the design is acting as axi_slave and testbench is acting as axi_master.
+This project showcases the verification of an AXI_Lite Memory using 1.Verilog style testbench architecture
+2.System verilog Layered testbench architecture where the design is acting as axi_slave and testbench is acting as axi_master.
 The design does not implement burst transfer or wstrb signals.

 The AXI_lite memory is designed and simulated using AMD Vivado 2025.1 tool.